 Normal Immune System

-In people with lupus, some B cells stay in the body longer than they should.
-These are called autoreactive B cells.
-These autoreactive B cells are cells that react against your own body in lupus.
+In a person with lupus, some B cells, called autoreactive B cells, react against your own body.
 The autoreactive B cells produce a type of protein called an autoantibody.
 Unlike normal antibodies, which react against foreign invaders, the autoantibodies attack your own body.
 In lupus, this can lead to inflamed body tissue.

 What is lupus?